 We believe utilizing student-centered, adult learning principles produces an environment where students engage with faculty in active learning.
 Mutual respect and shared responsibility fosters personal and professional growth, clinical reasoning, ethical conduct, and encourages lifelong learning.

-The RN-to-BSN is offered as a one year, three semester program.
+The RN-to-BSN is offered fully online as a one year, three semester program.
 Students begin in August, complete the Fall, Spring, and flex Summer semesters, and graduate in August.
-The Fall and Spring semesters are approximately 16 weeks in length, and the summer semester is 12 semesters in length.
+The Fall and Spring semesters are approximately 16 weeks in length, and the summer semester is 12 weeks in length.

 This nursing program is a candidate for accreditation by the Accreditation Commission for Education in Nursing.